ibm-cloud-docs/EventStreams/restricting_access_enterprise.md

 Next, update the broker address to be private endpoints and new API key in the application.

-Then, once applications migrated to the private endpoints, you can issue the following command to turn off the public endpoints:
+Next, once applications migrated to the private endpoints, you can issue the following command to turn off the public endpoints:
 ```
 ibmcloud resource service-instance-update <instance-name> --service-endpoints private
 ```